How to Collect Seeds From Coneflowers — Trusted Methods Used to Harvest These Colorful Blooms

 Coneflower, also known as echinacea, is a classic bloom that perfectly matches the ambiance of a cottage-core garden.
 These North American natives with their disk florets and dainty petals are a brilliant option for small backyards needing a floral finish.

-Knowing how to grow coneflowers is a gift to your backyard as these flowers offer so much charm and beauty in brilliant vibrance.
-However, instead of having to constantly repurchase coneflower seeds, we find that collecting them from your existing flower garden is far easier and less expensive too.
+Knowing how to grow coneflowers is a skill worth knowing given how much charm and beauty these flowers bring.
+Instead of constantly repurchasing coneflower seeds, we find that collecting them from your existing flower garden is far easier and less expensive.

 1. How to Collect Coneflower Seeds by Hand